Narrator: Caroline LEE

 It is a mystery, a love story, a family story, spanning four generations, a fairy tale, or a story about fairy tales and art, and about mazes and secrets.
 When I say fairy tales, do not think modern fantasy where evil has so much emphasis – yeah, I’m against the trend, but I will not read anything about vampires, werewolves, undead and the like…

-The ambiance is so beautiful and spell bounding, all along, as you switch from one generation to the next between the different characters, until you receive the magic thread that will deliver you the entrance to the forgotten garden, that is, when you understand finally who is who, and what happened.
+The ambiance is so beautiful and spell bounding, all along, as you switch from one generation to the next between the different characters, until you receive the magic thread that will deliver you to the entrance of the forgotten garden, that is, when you understand finally who is who, and what happened.

 Descriptions are magic, I really felt I was in those places with these people.

 The narrator Caroline Lee was superb at translating this mysterious ambiance of the whole book, and for 20 hours mind you, this is not an easy task.
-Her voice fit perfectly all characters.
+Her voice fits perfectly all characters.
 I see she narrated another book by Morton, which is great.
 Sometimes it is hard to listen to the same author narrated by another voice.

 WHAT IS IT ABOUT